gregopet/grails-json-apis/README.md

 example if you had forgotten to put any `Api` annotations into the `Pet` class you would only get a list of IDs.

-## Demo

-You can clone this repository and `run-app` it or just browse the domain classcode on Github and check the output of the single action [here](https://rawgithub.com/gregopet/grails-json-api-variants/master/demo-output.html).

 ## Future plans